Building Information Modeling - Complete Guide

 5. Collaboration and Coordination

 BIM enables collaborative working among various stakeholders, including architects, engineers, contractors, and facility managers.
 Coordination tools help identify and resolve clashes or conflicts in the design phase.
-There are multiple softs and clouds, where creative teams can work simultaneously.
+There are multiple softs and clouds, where creative teams can work simultaneously, and unified models can be used by all the stakeholders simultaneously.

 BIM Execution Plan (BEP)